-Hello, my name is Ruben Di Battista, a passionate rocket scientist wannabe currently resident in Belgium.
+Hello, my name is Ruben Di Battista, a passionate rocket scientist wannabe currently resident in France.
 I always loved math and science since High School, while I was not busy playing ...
 In facts videogames are somehow the reason why I chose to start this amazing (thanks Mr. Hideo Kojima), I believed that for making them I had to become an Engineer (maybe that's a still valid assumption)!
 Later on, maybe since I was playing too much Ace Combat , I had this idea of choosing Aerospace Engineering and I decided to pick the best place in Italy to obtain that : Politecnico Di Milano.

 A hidden side quest

 + Rocket Science Passion